A rare carte bearing the Wherrett & McGuffie stamp on mount and verso.

 Publisher Hobart : Maitland and Krone, [1899?]-1900.Description 2 v. : ill. ; 29 cm.

-Notes: Ferguson The source of the photograph of Charles B. Wherrett is the Tasmanian Cyclopedia, Volume 1:Full account of the activities of the Wherret & Co. studios, from the State Library of Tasmania’s digitised version at:
+Notes: Ferguson The source of the photograph of Charles B. Wherrett is the Tasmanian Cyclopedia, Volume 1:Full account of the activities of the Wherret & Co. studios, from the State Library of Tasmania’s digitised version at this link: